 The gardens are split into several areas and there’s a beautiful area full of different tree varieties.
 Furthermore, there are several walled gardens with stunning flower arrangements.

 Finally, there is also an array of greenhouses packed full of exotic plants and flowers.

 2. Salzach River

 The Salzach River splits Salzburg in two.
 It runs directly through the city and is one of the reasons why it’s so picturesque.

 This river is a tributary of the larger Inn River and runs through both Austria and Germany.

 The way that this body of water splits the city creates perfect photographic opportunities.

 First, standing on either side of the river, sweeping shots are possible.

-The photo below was taken from the far side of the River next to the Markarsteg Bridge.
+The photo above was taken from the far side of the River next to the Markarsteg Bridge.
 As you can see, the photo has great compositional elements – the sweeping sky, vivid colors of the river, and bright colors of the houses on Franz-Josef road look wonderful.